core-wg/href/draft-ietf-core-href.md

 memory size.

-This RFC updates RFC 7595 by adding a column on the "URI Schemes" registry as well as a note on how that registry cooperates with the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry created by the present RFC.
+This RFC updates RFC 7595 by adding a column on the "URI Schemes" registry.

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC
     editor:)\\
-    The present revision `-27` is a fixup to revision `-26`, which was missing the fixes for Éric Vyncke's COMMENTs.
+    The present revision `-28-to-be` is revision of `-27` to simplify the IANA registration.
     This is now intended to be ready for document approval.

 --- middle